City field and Gashouder

 “Discover 20 hectares of garden in the Sphinxkwartier!”

 The relocation of the landing of the Noorderbrug freed up space for the realization of an entirely new city park: the Frontenpark.
 Located on the north side of the Sphinxkwartier, the Frontenpark appears like the district’s back garden stretching over more than twenty hectares.
 This park has a wealth of flora and fauna and cultural heritage and offers space for events.

 Wandele vaan Lambèr tot Lumière

-Or to translate the Limburg dialect into plain English: a walk from the St Lambert’s Church to Lumière.
+Or to translate the Maastricht dialect into plain English: a walk from the St Lambert’s Church to Lumière Cinema.

 A 120-metre-long dry canal under Cabergerweg once again connects the Hoge and Lage Fronten as they had been in the past.
 Visitors can stroll straight from the Lambertuskerk (St Lambert’s Church on Koningin Emmaplein square) via the Frontenpark to Lumière Cinema (Bassin) and go to see a film.
 They can also continue their walk and visit one of the other locations that make the Sphinxkwartier so unique.

 The former Gashouder building located opposite Het Radium serves as the unmissable landmark for the city field: a large, green field of grass where visitors can come to enjoy a picnic or spend some time perfecting their football skills.
 This field also offers space for events and concerts that reflect the general atmosphere and possibilities offered by Frontenpark.
 On the weekend of 30,31 August and 1 September 2019, the Bruis festival will be the first event hosted on the city field.
 This will serve as a test case for any future events.

 De Krul: from slip road to eye-catcher